Run an energy comparison and save an average of £120*

 Yes - smart meter usage is both possible and encouraged whatever type of tariff you’re on.
-They will help you see where you’re using the most energy and allow you to make changes to your lifestyle required to reduce consumption and bring down your energy bills.
+They help you see where you’re using the most energy and make it easy to target the changes to your lifestyle required to reduce consumption and bring down your energy bills.
 In addition, they send regular meter readings automatically to ensure accurate bills and payments.

 Absolutely.
 Green electricity is fast becoming the norm for many suppliers, you don’t even need to search for specialist providers like Green Energy UK.
 Below are just some of the providers that offer green electricity as standard, with many more offering optional green energy tariffs:

 No, not usually.
 Prepayment meters are generally priced higher even than variable tariffs because they are designed to ensure you don’t fall into energy debt by paying for your electricity in advance, so value for money isn’t a priority.

 You can switch electricity supplier at any time, but energy contract exit fees may apply.
 Some suppliers, like Octopus, will help cover any exit fees if it means gaining a new customer, so be sure to investigate this if you’re tempted to switch, but worried about the cost of exiting your previous deal.
-If you’re on a variable plan in the last 49 days of your fixed energy plan then you can switch without penalty.
+If you’re on a variable plan or within the last 49 days of your fixed energy plan, then you can switch without penalty.

 Economy 7 is a type of electricity-only plan that charges you less for usage in certain hours.
-It’s a multi-rate tariff where the day is split into peak and non-peak hours and, if you are able to move your usage to off-peak hours, you can make significant savings.
-It’s definitely worth looking into this option if these hours work for you and you’re looking for an electricity-only plan.
+It’s a multi-rate tariff where the day is split into peak and off-peak hours and, if you’re able to move your usage to those cheaper-rate hours, you can make significant savings.
+It’s definitely worth looking into this option, but only if the hours work for you and you’re looking for an electricity-only plan.
 Economy 10 plans extend this to ten hours of off-peak energy.

 If your plan doesn’t have any exit plans and you aren’t in debt, then you can switch every 28 days.